sytzez/site/content/blog/responsive-sheet-music-in-hugo-using-music-xml.md

 {{< highlight html >}}
 <script id="osmd-script" async src="https://cdn.jsdelivr.net/npm/opensheetmusicdisplay@1.5.7/build/opensheetmusicdisplay.min.js"></script>
 <script>
-  // Wait for the DOM to completely load. document.addEventListener('DOMContentLoaded', function () {
+  (function () {
-    // Wait for the async osmd script to load. document.getElementById('osmd-script').addEventListener('load', function () {
+    // Wait for the DOM to render and the osmd script to load. document.addEventListener('DOMContentLoaded', loadOsmd)
+    document.getElementById('osmd-script').addEventListener('load', loadOsmd)

+    var wait = true

+    function loadOsmd() {
+      // This is just to make sure both load events have fired before we do anything. if (wait) {
+        wait = false
+        return
+      }

       // Iterate through all elements with class 'osmd-container'. document.querySelectorAll('.osmd-container').forEach(function (container) {
         // Create an OpenSheetMusicDisplay object for the container.